telia-actions/allure-gh-pages/README.md

 ---
 ## Action output
-The action has an output, which can be used later in the workflow.
-The output is the GitHub Pages URL of the Allure report.
+A GitHub Action may have one or many outputs, which can be used later in the workflow.
+This action has currently one output, `report-url`, which contains the GitHub Pages URL of the Allure report.

 ---
 ## Example usage in a workflow